memoizr/snitch/README.md

 - For those who'd take a smaller tool over a larger one to do the same job
 - For those who like to control-click on a method to see what it's doing and not end up in a reflection hell
 - For those who like to see their code compile and not have to wait for the runtime to tell them they made a typo
-- Those who like aspects of Object Oriented as well as Functional Programming and want to use both to their advantage
+- Those who like aspects of Object-Oriented as well as Functional Programming and want to use both to their advantage

 #### System requirements
 - Java 17 or higher
 - Kotlin 1.8.20 or higher

 #### How to contribute
 This library evolved over the years, initially as an internat tool deployed in a variety of scenarios, but now released as an open-source project.
 To contribute, please fork the repository and submit a pull request.
 We will review it as soon as possible.
-Alternatively, open an issue and we'll try to address it as soon as possible.
+Alternatively, open an issue, and we'll try to address it as soon as possible.

+### Show Your Support
+If you find this project useful, and you'd like to support our work, please consider giving it a ⭐️ on GitHub!
+Your support means a lot to us and helps us continue improving the library.

+Click [here](https://github.com/memoizr/snitch/stargazers) to star the repo.
+Thank you!